 Emotional Abuse: This type of abuse includes verbal assaults, threats, intimidation, and humiliation.
 Prosecutors may bring these charges based on witness testimony or evidence of psychological distress in the elderly person.

-Financial Exploitation: These can range from theft and fraud to convincing an older person to change their will or power of attorney.
+Financial Abuse: These can range from theft and fraud to convincing an older person to change their will or power of attorney.

 Neglect and Endangering the Welfare of a Vulnerable Person: Neglect charges are brought against any caregiver who fails to provide necessary care, including food, shelter, healthcare, or protection from health and safety hazards.
 Neglect charges can also apply to caregivers of a physically disabled person who fail to provide necessary care.